ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ### Validation {#validation}

-Verifiers MUST apply the verification process as described in Section 4.4 of RFC9052.
+Relying Parties MUST apply the verification process as described in Section 4.4 of RFC9052.

 In order to verify the inclusion proof that is included in the Receipt, the verification process for the inclusion proof MUST be performed as described in the document that registers corresponding Verifiable Data Structure Parameters (see {{-COMETRE}}).